EmilienM/website_source/content/posts/openstack-external-load-balancer.md

         backend_hosts: *lb_hosts
 ```

-In this case, we deploy OpenShift on OpenStack which doesn't support static IPs, so we had to put all available IP address from the subnet that will be used for the machines, in the HAproxy backends;
+In this case, we deploy OpenShift on OpenStack which doesn't support static IPs.
+Therefore, we have to put all the available IPs from the subnet used for the machines, in the HAproxy backends.
-since we can't predict which IP the machines will have.

 Install the role and the dependencies:
 ```bash